vinkims/mybill/README.md

 This is a billing application for lawyers.

+The application was developed tested using an android phone.

 Build and Run the app:
 1. Install React Native as described at https://facebook.github.io/react-native/docs/getting-started.html#content and https://reactnative.dev/docs/environment-setup
 2. Clone this repository.
+3. cd into the project
-3. Run npm-install to install all required components.
+4. Run npm-install to install all required android components.
-4. Run react-native run-android on android
+5. Run react-native run-android.

 The database used is react-native-sqlite-storage.